jam244/webscrapping/README.md

 Sainsburys Calorie counter tool
 -------------------------------

-Basically webscrapper which creates a pie chart representing the calorie distribution of items in a Sainsburys recept pdf.
+A webscrapper which creates a pie chart representing the calorie distribution of items in a Sainsburys recept pdf.

 Dockerized application which adds Selenium standalone for navigating the Sainsburys UK website to get calorie information of each item in the reciept.